-Learning how to be an adult and practice the principles of recovery in all my affairs was a daunting but necessary task
+Learning how to be an adult was a daunting but necessary task

 The positive part of this story is, I always wanted to be better and was willing to learn.
 I also had access to great sponsors, therapists, life coaches, you name it.
 One of the biggest reasons I became an advocate was to help lawmakers understand that everyone needs access to help and great healthcare, regardless of their insurance situation.
 Help and support are a key ingredient for the recovery of trauma, addiction, mental health issues and in my case, arrested development.

 Growing up after sobriety requires the help of many